Skip to main content

 As well as capturing CO2 from fuel combustion and industrial processes, carbon removal technologies can also extract CO2 directly from the atmosphere via a process known as direct air capture (DAC).
 The International Energy Agency has stated that both CCS and DAC have a key role to play if we are to limit global warming to two degrees Celsius.

-We are currently advising on a number of pathfinder CCS and DAC projects across the globe and are applying our market leading oil and gas, power and regulatory expertise to work together with clients to bring these important precedent transactions to market.
+We are currently advising on a number of pathfinder CCS and DAC projects across the globe and are applying our oil and gas, power and regulatory expertise to work together with clients to bring these important precedent transactions to market.

 Recent client highlights